 All of these reasons can be found in this study.

-I hope that you have found this information useful and helps in some way.
+I hope that you have found this information useful and helpful in some way.
 My ultimate goal is to help people achieve a healthier smile and overall health.